-In the event of my incapacitation, disability or death, I have authorized my colleague, Dr. Erinn Tozer, Ph.D. to have access to my client files and my appointment book.
-As a psychologist, she is bound by confidentiality as well.
+In the event of my incapacitation, disability or death, I have authorized my colleagues, Dr. Erinn Tozer, Ph.D. and Karen Z. Hyland, Ph.D. to have access to my client files and my appointment schedule.
+As psychologists, they are bound by confidentiality as well.